 Military Personnel (Nonresidents).
 Nonresident military personnel merely having a duty station within Alabama (whose legal residence is not Alabama) are not required to file an Alabama income tax return unless they have earned income from Alabama sources other than military pay.
 If they have earned income in Alabama other than military pay, they are required to file Alabama Form 40NR.
-A married nonresident with income earned in Alabama may file either a separate return claiming himself or herself only, or a joint return claiming the total allowable personal exemption.
+A married nonresident military person with income earned in Alabama may file either a separate return claiming himself or herself only, or a joint return claiming the total allowable personal exemption.
+The "Military Spouses Residency Relief Act" (Public Law 111-97) states that the income for services performed by the spouse of a service member shall not be deemed to be income for services performed or from sources within a tax jurisdiction of the United States if the spouse is not a resident of the jurisdiction in which the income is earned because the spouse is in the jurisdiction solely to be with the service member serving in compliance with military orders.

 Dependent's and Student's Income.
 Dependents who are residents of Alabama must file a return if they meet the requirements under You Must File A Return If... on this page.
 A student's income is fully taxable to the same extent as other individuals who are required to file a return.
 The dependent or student can claim a personal exemption of \$1,500, and his or her parents may claim a dependent exemption if they provided more than 50% of his or her total support.
-See Dependent Exemption on page 9.
+See Dependent Exemption on page 8.